ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 ## Support

 If you are missing any particular features or settings, feel free to {@link support/reporting-issues#reporting-issues-2 report an issue}.
-Search the [issues section in the repository](https://github.com/ckeditor/ckeditor5/issues) first, as the feature you are after may have already been reported &mdash; you can support it by upvoting the issue with &nbsp;👍&nbsp;.
+Search the [issues section in the repository](https://github.com/ckeditor/ckeditor5/issues) first, as the feature you are after may have already been reported &mdash; you can support it by upvoting the issue with &nbsp;👍.
 Please be as precise as possible, explaining the exact use case, the context where the editor is used, and the expected behavior.

 [Contact the support team](https://ckeditor.com/contact/) if you want to learn more about licensing or the Extended Support Model.